Onitsuka Tiger: Development of brands

 In 1964, Onitsuka listed the company on the Kobe Stock Exchange and later on the exchanges of Osaka and Tokyo.
 Onitsuka launched its "Olympic Line" after years of gathering suggestions from top athletes.
 This series marked the introduction of the Asics trademark design of two vertical lines intersecting a pair of lines emanating from the heel of the shoe, said to provide reinforcement as well as decoration.
 The first shoes to feature the Tiger Stripes were the Mexico 66 model, introduced two years before the 1968 Olympic Games in Mexico City.

-In 1968, Blue Ribbon Sports started importing Onitsuka to the American market, including the TG-4 "Marathons", with nylon uppers and flat rubber soles, and their training shoe, the "Cortez", with an all-leather white upper and thickly padded soles.
+In 1968, Blue Ribbon Sports started importing Onitsuka to the American market, including the TG-4 "Marathons", with nylon uppers and flat rubber soles, and their training shoe, the Cortez, with an all-leather white upper and thickly padded soles.
 They also had an all-around exercise shoe called the "Bangkok" and racing spikes.
-Blue Ribbon Sports had their first store on the East Coast in Wellesley Hills, Massachusetts, which was very near the Boston Marathon route.
-Jeff Johnson was the manager, and he would attend many AAU meets, as well as high school cross country races, where he would be commonly seen selling his Onitsuka brand shoes from the trunk of his red Austin-Healey 3000 sports car.

 In the 1970s, Onitsuka Tiger introduced the "Fabre", standing for the fast break move in basketball.
 The Japanese team wore the Fabre at the 1972 Summer Olympics in Munich, where they finished 14th.
 In 1972, sportswear companies GTO, Jelenk, and Onitsuka combined their financial and athletic positions to build a regional sales office near Hokkaido for the 1972 Winter Olympics.

-In 1977, all sports brands of the company were merged into the brand Asics.
-In 1976, Finnish runner Lasse Virén won both the 5,000 and 10,000 meters at the 1976 Summer Olympics in Montreal while wearing Onitsuka Tigers, after having worn Adidas while winning those events in the 1972 Olympics.
-Today, the company is still known as Asics and provides shoes to retailers around the globe.
+In 1976, Finnish runner Lasse Virén won the 5,000 and 10,000 meters at the 1976 Summer Olympics in Montreal while wearing Onitsuka Tigers, after having worn Adidas while winning those events in the 1972 Olympics.

+In 1977, all sports brands of the company were merged into Asics Corporation.

 2000s relaunch

-The brand was then abandoned and relaunched in 2002, capitalizing on the new trend of vintage sneakers.
+Asics relaunched Onitsuka Tiger in 2002, capitalizing on the trend of vintage sneakers.
 In 2003, Uma Thurman wore gold-colored Onitsuka Taichi sneakers with black stripes with her yellow outfit in the movie Kill Bill.
 By 2007, the brand had opened 23 standalone stores.
 In 2008, Onitsuka Tiger launched a premium series, Nippon Made.
 In 2009, to celebrate its 60-year anniversary, Onitsuka Tiger launched its history book Made of Japan.
 In 2015, Onitsuka Tiger partnered with US-based design company Bait to create a Bruce Lee series.
 In 2017, sales of the brand grew by 20% to 31.9 billion yen.
-In July 2017, Onitsuka Tiger launched what it publicized as the first augmented reality sneakers, but was merely an app animating the shoe's logo on a phone screen.
+In 2023, Harper's Bazaar predicted the Mexico 66 to be the next "it-shoe", with several celebrities spotted picking up the trend.

+Onitsuka Tiger stopped operating in the U.S. in 2023, but reopened its online U.S. store in August 2024.